 For the UK, Feedback has calculated that about 2.5 million tonnes of food that currently goes to waste could be used to feed pigs and chickens, that's about 20% of the UK's total food waste.

 Current feed costs - representing over 60 per cent of total production cost of pork - are a nightmare for farmers.
 At the same time, in Japan, surplus food to feed treatment plants produce feed at half the cost of conventional feed.
 Reducing feed costs may support farmer's livelihoods and help increase investment in animal welfare.

 Looking at the science, we also know that deficiencies in certain types of protein may exacerbate tail and ear biting in pigs.
 While tail biting is caused by a combination of factors, replacing conventional feed with heat-treated leftovers that contain meat may contribute to a reduction in tail biting, allowing pigs to return to the type of diet they have evolved to eat as omnivores.

 This is why Feedback calls on the UK to lift the current ban on using catering waste and food surplus, from retail and manufacturing, as feed for omnivorous non-ruminant livestock, such as pigs and chickens.
 We propose that this ban is replaced with robust legislation regulating the treatment of this surplus food in off-farm licensed processing facilities so that it is safe.

-Read our report to find out more about why feeding leftovers to pigs and chickens is safe and why it is a win-win for farmers and the environment.
 We also hope it is a win for people who love a tasty sausage or pork chop but worry about the impact conventional livestock production has on the environment, but we would love to hear what you think.